MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 [Test your bot](authoring-test-bot.md) when you make changes to your topics, to ensure everything is working as expected.

-Once you've finished designing and testing your bot, you can consider [publishing it to the web, mobile or native apps, or Azure Bot Framework channels](publication-fundamentals-publish-channels.md).
+Once you've finished designing and testing your bot, you can consider [publishing it to the web, mobile or native apps, or Microsoft Bot Framework channels](publication-fundamentals-publish-channels.md).